 - Use a spray or powder that fights fungus on your feet and in your shoes.

-- Do not pick at the skin around your nails.
+- Don't pick at the skin around your nails.

-- Do not use nail polish or fake nails on your toenails.
+- Don't use nail polish or fake nails on your nails.

 When should you call for help?